Issue(s): ROM #70, ROM #71

 Their master turns out to be Unam the Unseen...

-...considered (at least in his own head) to be the weakest of the Spaceknights because his only power is to become individual.
+...considered (at least in his own head) to be the weakest of the Spaceknights because his only power is to become invisible.
 When the Wraithwar ended, he took advantage of the Wraiths' weakness and let the power go to his head.
 It's definitely a "homage" to Apocalypse Now (which i didn't realize when i read this in real-time) but it's done well.

 The cover has ROM going hand-to-hand against a giant, monstrous Dire Wraith, but nothing like that happens in the book, unfortunately.